 If you get a handle on the controls, which include 3 layer sound setup.
 You have enough voices and styles to cover every musical genre.

-The 61 synth style keys work as intended, are easy to press, and have good response to dynamic playing.
-The keys also don't look or feel cheap at all.
-This workstation keyboard is aimed at one-man-band performers and home producers than traditional pianists.
-Although, I have to say, some pianists I know do appreciate it capabilities.
+The 61 synth-style keys work as intended, are easy to press, and have a good response to dynamic playing.
+The keys also don’t look or feel cheap at all.
+This workstation keyboard is aimed at one-man-band performers and home producers rather than traditional pianists.
+Although I have to say, some pianists I know do appreciate its capabilities.

 It may seem overkill for the average musician, but having all these sounds is important for live performances.
 Surprisingly, it can still work even in modern music production just because of how good the sounds are.
 If you could take the same sounds and recreate them live, then it becomes even better.